bandatarunkumar/bandatarunkumar/README.md

 <p>
     I have 7+ years of experience in Software Engineering with a demonstrated history of working in the IT product based companies.
 Thanks for visiting my github profile.  ¯\ (ツ) /¯

-Coming to my interests, I’m really passionate about building tools to help people save time.
+Coming to my interests, I’m really passionate about building sofware to help people to save time.
 I am proficient in #softwaredevelopment, #dsa, #linux, #cplusplus, #systemdesign, #distributedsystems and #blockchaintechnology and much more.
 C, C++, Python, System Design, Data Structures and Algorithms are parts of my expertise.

 Currently I am working with <b>VMware</b> in Blockchain technology as a individual contributer.
-I work on the design and development of backend systems of VMWare Blockchain distrubuted system.
+I work on design and development of backend systems of VMWare Blockchain distrubuted system.
 VMWare Blockchain works on Byzantine Fault Tolerant protocol.
 Prior to VMware, I was a part of McAfee where I was contributing in McAfee Web Security project.
 </p>

 </p>